RhinoRhys/radarr-collections/README.md

 All values need to be in "" except Profile <br>
 - host is default "localhost"
 - port is default "7878"
-- base url should be set as "" unless needed. <br>
+- base url should be set as "" unless needed <br>
 - api key can be found under Settings > General <br>
 - path is to your root movie folder where the new items will be added <br>
 - profile is the numerical ID assigned by Radarr and does not need the "" <br>